 Pros of Drip Irrigation

-Drip systems tend to reduce pest infestation.
-With less water waste comes less opportunity for mosquitoes and other pests to thrive.
+- Reduces pest infestation: With less water waste comes less opportunity for mosquitoes and other pests to thrive.
 Similarly, water conservation mitigates weed invasion, so drip systems can make it easier to care for your yard.

 Cons of Drip Irrigation